 2. “My baby falls asleep at my breast after what I think is 10 minutes of good sucking.

 She wakes up again in an hour, hungry.
 I must not have enough milk.”
 Is this a low milk supply issue or normal newborn behavior?
 Your justborn, healthy baby has a tiny stomach.
 Her capacity is only a couple of teaspoons at a time in the first 12 hours.
 Your colostrum gives her all that she needs in those few teaspoons.
 Over the course of the next several days, with good lactation support, your baby will be sucking with swallowing for longer periods of time, countable in increasing numbers of minutes and sleeping more in between.
 10 minutes of sucking with swallowing is a fine amount of time for a 2-3 day old baby.
 And yes, some babies need to breastfeed every hour in the first 1-3 days.
 Be assured that this is a short-term transition while you both grow and learn.
 If your baby is a) settled between feedings, b) passing soft stool and c) urinating at least 6 times in a 24 hr period, she can be hungry every hour and you should go ahead and enjoy feeding her.
 Be sure that your baby is swallowing.
 Your baby will sustain a rhythmic, continuous suck-swallow pattern if she is getting enough milk per suck to trigger her brain stem to swallow.
 She will continue to suck and swallow until she is full or needs burping.
 A baby that sucks 4, 5, 6 times and falls asleep without swallowing will not get enough breastmilk and will not gain weight.

 Please consider a consultation with a board certified lactation consultant to address your concerns about low milk supply.
 Attend no cost La Leche League meetings for guidance on improving your breastfeeding techniques.
-You may have a perfectly normal milk supply and need support on how to better get it into your baby.
+You may not have a low milk supply but have a perfectly normal milk supply and need information on how to better get it into your baby.